 Varian is countered by Heroes like Lunara or Valla, who are able kite him due to their superior mobility or by Heroes like Muradin or Alarak, who can Silence him or slow his Basic Attacks.
 In order to deal with those types of Heroes, we recommend avoiding head-on battle.
 Instead, wait for your allies to arrive and take them on together.

-Varian excels on larger maps (such as Garden of Terror or Warhead Junction) featuring multiple Mercenary and Boss Camps, which he can clear by himself when going for the Fury Build.
+Varian excels on larger maps (such as Sky Temple or Cursed Hollow) featuring multiple Mercenary and Boss Camps, which he can clear by himself when going for the Fury Build.
 It is worth mentioning that one of Varian's major weaknesses is waveclear, which makes him slightly weaker Hero on maps like Infernal Shrines or Tomb of the Spider Queen.

-- When playing the Arms Build, always make sure to use Colossus Smash first in order to increase all damage dealt from your other abilities.
+- When playing the Colossus Build, always make sure to use Colossus Smash first and other abilities after in order to increase all damage dealt.